 With Samuel L. Bray (University of Notre Dame), he edited the 1662 Book of Common Prayer: International Edition (IVP Academic, March 2021).
 Also with Professor Bray, he is presently writing How to Use the Prayer Book (forthcoming from IVP), a guide for new users unfamiliar with the Anglican tradition.
 His academic work has been published in Notes & Queries, Journal of Technical Writing and Communication, and Anglican Theological Review.

-Mr. Keane has worked as a consultant for the Georgia Southern Writing Project, leading workshops for middle, high school, and university teachers seeking to develop their writing pedagogy.
-Beyond his scholastic pursuits, Mr. Keane has been known to lisp in numbers, when the numbers come: his verse can be read in The Chained Muse, Better Than Starbucks, Earth&Altar, and The North American Anglican.
-He has served on the Episcopal Church’s Standing Commission on Liturgy and Music, the Commission on Ministry for the Diocese of Georgia, and sings tenor in the church choir.
-As one might expect from a bespectacled man wont to wear bowties, he enjoys old books and baroque music, coffee and whiskey, and long rambles (both literal and figurative).
+Dr. Keane has worked as a consultant for the Georgia Southern Writing Project, leading workshops for middle, high school, and university teachers seeking to develop their writing pedagogy.
+Beyond his scholastic pursuits, Dr. Keane has been known to lisp in numbers, when the numbers come: his verse can be read in Lighten Up, The Chained Muse, Better Than Starbucks, Earth&Altar, The North American Anglican, and in the volume The Slumbering Host, eds.
+Daniel Rattelle and Clinton Collister (Little Gidding Press, 2019).

 From 2012 to 2018, Dr. Keane served on the Standing Commission on Liturgy and Music of the Protestant Episcopal Church in the United States, during which time he contributed to several volumes including Lesser Feasts and Fasts (2018).
 He is presently a member of the Liturgical Commission and the Commission on Ministry for the Episcopal Diocese of Georgia.